azazdeaz/react-gsap-enhancer/README.md

   - [Material Login Dialog](http://codepen.io/azazdeaz/pen/yYavVK?editors=001)

 ###Why?
 We have great tools (like [react-motion], or [Animated]) to get our React components move but to create more complicated animation sequences is still a pain without great tools like [GSAP].
-GSAP is easy to use and ultra performant if you let it mutate the DOM directly but unfortunately it is not safe if that piece of DOM is controlled by React.
+GSAP is easy to use and ultra performant if you let it mutate the DOM directly but unfortunately it is not safe if that piece of DOM is controlled by React (synce React suspect that the DOM will be not changed between its render cycles).
 So this tool is about making this safe.

 ###How it works?
 It's pretty simple: in every render cycle: